 Ensure sleep is consolidated.

-Consolidated sleep is uninterrupted sleep.
+Consolidated sleep is an uninterrupted sleep.
 A child or baby that sleeps 12 hours a night but wakes 6 times, will not be getting the rest that they need.
 Everybody has brief awakenings overnight – which are totally normal.
-As adults we may adjust our pillow or pull up our blanket then go back to sleep.
-For a baby they may make a few quiet vocalizations and then return to sleep.
+As adults, we may adjust our pillow or pull up our blanket then go back to sleep.
+For a baby, they may make a few quiet vocalizations and then return to sleep.
 If your baby or child wakes up and cries, calls out for parents or gets up and comes into your room, then they are not getting the consolidated sleep they need.
 In fact, neither are you.
 A goal should be to teach your child to be able to return to sleep when they wake from their brief awakenings, which will lead them, and you, to be able to have consolidated sleep.
-This feeds in to my next goal.
+This feeds into my next goal.

 Teach self-soothing skills.

 A baby, or child, who can fall asleep by themselves at the beginning of the night and can put themselves back to sleep without help from their parents have learned self-soothing skills.
 Contrary to popular belief, being able to do this is actually a learned skill and doesn’t come naturally.
 Giving our children the opportunity to get to sleep without rocking, nursing or patting to sleep will set them on the road to sleep independence.